PaddySlator/inspect/README.md

 The examples folder also contains demonstrations of the functions.
 E.g. the `simulated_example_inspect_map` and `simulated_example_inspect_seg` commands synthesise example datasets, and then compare the corresponding InSpect version to voxelwise spectral mapping.

 ## Acknowledgements ##
-I found Mark Does's MERA toolbox (https://github.com/markdoes/MERA) very helpful for understanding and testing when developing this code.
+Mark Does's MERA toolbox (https://github.com/markdoes/MERA) was very helpful for understanding and testing when developing this code.